Zaozhuang Shandong, China Travel Guide

 Experience home-cooked local dishes.

 Look for restaurants within Tai'erzhuang Historic Town that offer dining by the canal.
-This gives a charming ambiance, especially in the evening.
+This allows for a charming ambiance, especially in the evening.

-Some Hui (Chinese Muslim) restaurants may exist, indicated by the "清真" (Qīngzhēn) sign, but they might be scarce in Zaozhuang.
+Some Hui (Chinese Muslim) restaurants could exist, indicated by the "清真" (Qīngzhēn) sign, but they might be scarce in Zaozhuang.

 Research specific eateries in advance if Halal options are a requirement.